 Artificial grass repair tips: From common problems to more complex issues

-The first step in fixing any kind of issue with artificial grass is to identify the problem.
+The first step in fixing any issue with artificial grass is to identify the problem.
 This can range from simple problems such as loose seams or patches of faded color to something more serious like drainage issues or damage from pets or the weather.

-Finally, once all necessary tools and supplies are gathered it’s time for repair!
+Finally, once all necessary tools and supplies are gathered, it’s time for repair!

-When It’s Not Really Damaged for Artificial Grass
+When It’s Not Damaged by Artificial Grass